elba7r/system-v9/erpnext/docs/user/manual/en/setting-up/articles/managing-multiple-companies.md

 ####Chart of Account for New Company

-A separate Chart of Account master will be set for each company in the ERPNext.
+A separate Chart of Account master will be set for each company in the Revalue ERP.
 This allows you managing Accounts/Ledger master separately for each company.
 Also it allows you avail financial statement and reports like Balance Sheet and Profit and Loss Statement separately for each company.

 <img alt="New Company" class="screenshot" src="/docs/assets/img/articles/new-company-3.png">